 School Wellness Program Manager, University of California CalFresh Nutrition Education Program

-MaryAnn received her BS in Health Education from California State University Chico and has worked in the field of public health for over 9 years.
-Prior to her work with UC CalFresh, Mary Ann served as a Peace Corps Volunteer in Guyana, South America.
-She is currently attaining her MPH from San Jose State University and will graduate in August.
+MaryAnn received her BS in Health Education from California State University Chico and her MPH from San Jose State University.
+She has worked in the field of public health for over 10 years.
+Prior to her work with UC CalFresh, Mary Ann served as a Community Health Peace Corps Volunteer in Guyana, South America.

 Smarter Lunchrooms Technical Assistance Provider (TAP): 5 years